tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.8 =
+* **Improvement:** Use both Maxmind Legacy and GeoLite2 databases parallely.
+* **Improvement:** Remove self IP address from cache on activation or upgrade to prevent blocking caused by 'ZZ' in cache.

 = 3.0.7.2 =
 * **Bug fix:** Update Geolocation API library for Maxmind GeoLite2.